outreachy/website/README.md

 The Django code uses these Python object classes to define the underlying database.
 When we create a database object for the May 2020 internship round, the Django code defines that the RoundPage object needs to have internship start and end dates.
 There may be other internship round objects in the database, such as objects for the May 2019 internship round, and the December 2019 internship round.

+## Saving Django objects to the database

+When you create a new object in the Django shell, you normally need to call the `save()` method to write the object to the local database.
+However, the following README sections use code in home/scenarios.py, and that code automatically calls the `save()` method for you.
+This can be confusing for newcomers to Django database concepts.

+## Deleting database objects

+Should you need to delete an object from the database, you can call the `delete()` method.
+Don't call `save()` after you call the `delete()` method, because that will write the object back to the database.

 ## Creating a new internship round in the database

 When you first set up your development environment, your local website database will be empty.
 There will be no internship rounds in the database.